Effective Change Agent

 Individual Responsibility

 Initial brainstorm idea: You will hand in a short paper addressing your project idea and bring it to class as a tool to start the brainstorming process of this project.
 You should thoroughly think through your decision and include the answers to the how, why, what, where and when of your idea.
-(We will have limited if any resources to accompany this project so please think about the overall feasibility of your idea as well).
+(We will have limited, if any, resources to accompany this project so please think about the overall feasibility of your idea as well).

 Group Responsibility